stanislavb/en.coven.nu/practical/index.md

  - Relationship building
  - Safety techniques and key words
  - Meta-techniques and Game Mechanics
- - The narrative plot and time plan
+ - The narrative plot and time schedule
  - Getting into character

 ## What to bring with you

-Juniors: As your character you have arrived at the coven the day of the LARP and will only be expected to bring minimal baggage.
-Overnight gear such as a toothbrush, pyjamas, towel etc is recommended and at least one change of black clothes is required.
-There are beds and bedding on site, you will need to bring your own bed linen however.
+1. At least one pair of black clothing (that you are not afraid to get blood on).
+2. Bed linen (a pillow and a bed cover is provided).
+3. Toothbrush.
+4. Towel.
+5. Pyjamas.
+6. Indoor slippers (optional, but no shoes are allowed indoors).

-Ear plugs are recommended since you will be sleeping in dorms.
-Bring a watch to the larp.
-You’ll need it.
-The venue isn’t big, but it is big enough not to notice that everyone else has disappeared and there will be some times you are expected to keep.
+7. Ear plugs (optional, but you will be sharing a room).
+8. A WATCH (You’ll need it.
+The venue isn’t big, but it is big enough not to notice that everyone else has disappeared and there will be some times you are expected to keep).

+Juniors: As your character you have arrived at the coven the day of the LARP and will not be expected to bring more than minimal baggage.

 Acting Supreme, Seconds and Seniors: Your character has lived in the Dahlin Coven for at least a year.
-You have the same minimum gear expectations as the juniors but you may of course choose to bring more, to decorate your rooms etc.
+You have the same minimum gear expectations as the Juniors but you may of course choose to bring more, to decorate your rooms etc.

 ## Sleeping arrangements